calthejuggler/dirt-r-ee/README.md

 ### Examples

-- Display the current directory tree: `dirt-r-ee`
+- Display the current directory tree: `dirtee`
-- Display a specific directory: `dirt-r-ee -d /path/to/dir`
+- Display a specific directory: `dirtee -d /path/to/dir`
-- Include hidden files: `dirt-r-ee -i`
+- Include hidden files: `dirtee -i`
-- Copy the output to clipboard: `dirt-r-ee -c`
+- Copy the output to clipboard: `dirtee -c`
-- Use a custom prefix and write to a file: `dirt-r-ee -p "-> " -o tree.txt`
+- Use a custom prefix and write to a file: `dirtee -p "-> " -o tree.txt`

 ## Contributing